My name is Thomas Donadio, I was born September 4th, in New York on -

 Then, I woke up one morning in the summer of 1996 and could not move my legs.
 The day prior was leg day in the gym.
 Somehow, my calf muscles had completely locked, and I could not stand up.
 I had to crawl on the floor.
 I waited until my doctor’s office opened, called him, and told him what happened.
 My mother went to pick up my prescription medication which took 3 days to take effect and allow me to stand again.

 On December 18, 1998, when I was 28, I ended up collapsing in my office in the middle of the afternoon.
-When I regained consciousness, I drove myself to my doctor’s office rather than go to the ER.
+When I regained consciousness, I drove myself to my doctor’s office.
 After examining me, she discovered that I had a blood sugar level of only 21 and gave me orange juice to drink.
 As I heard her consult with another doctor in the hallway, I heard him tell her with a blood sugar level of 21, I should be in a coma.
-My doctor wanted me to go to the ER, but I refused and went home instead.
+My doctor said my blood sugar level should be at least 70 and wanted me to go to the ER, but I refused and went home instead.
 Orange juice was one of my favorite drinks, so I started carrying it around just in case I needed it.
 I was not quite myself and struggled to get through the next few years constantly feeling like I was going to pass out.

 After this, around 2001, I would have incidents when I would feel like my mind would go blank momentarily.
 It felt like I was losing my equilibrium.
 It was as if I had an electrical shortage and was blinking in and out.
 Doctors put me through a series of tests to evaluate my cardiovascular fitness.
 The most outrageous of these tests was something called the Tilt Table Test where they hung me upside down.
 I also wore a Holter Monitor for 2 days to monitor my heart rate.
 That required having EKG tabs attached to my chest underneath my clothing.
 While I passed all the tests, it was determined that I had an Intermittent Heart Rate that was “normal.”